 Total rent expense incurred during 1999, 1998 and 1997 was $144 million, $147 million and $156 million, respectively.

+In November 1999, a subsidiary of Enron made a contribution leaseback of assets in return for a preferred interest in an unconsolidated affiliate of Enron that provided for a legal right of offset.
+As a result of this transaction, Enron has future obligations of $5 million each year for 2001 through 2004 and $48 million thereafter.

 Enron also guarantees the performance of certain of its unconsolidated affiliates in connection with letters of credit issued on behalf of those unconsolidated affiliates.
 At December 31, 1999, a total of $165 million of such guarantees were outstanding.
 In addition, Enron is a guarantor on certain liabilities of unconsolidated affiliates and other companies totaling approximately $1,084 million at December 31, 1999, including $371 million related to EOTT trade obligations.
 The EOTT [letters of credit and] guarantees of trade obligations are secured by the assets of EOTT.
 Enron has also guaranteed $420 million in lease obligations for which it has been indemnified by an “Investment Grade” company.
 Management does not consider it likely that Enron would be required to perform or otherwise incur any losses associated with the above guarantees.
-In addition, certain commitments have been made related to2000 planned capital expenditures and equity investments.
+In addition, certain commitments have been made related to planned capital expenditures and equity investments in 2000.

 16 RELATED PARTY TRANSACTIONS

 In June 1999, Enron entered into a series of transactions involving a third party and LJM Cayman, L.P.
 (LJM).
 LJM is a private investment company which engages in acquiring or investing primarily in energy-related investments.
 A senior officer of Enron is the managing member of LJM’s general partner.
-The effect of the transactions was (i) Enron and the third party amended certain forward contracts to purchase shares of Enron common stock, resulting in Enron having forward contracts to purchase7.6 million Enron common shares at the market price on that day, (ii) LJM received 6.8 million shares of Enron common stock subject to certain restrictions and (iii) Enron received a note receivable and certain financial instruments hedging an investment held by Enron.
+The effect of the transactions was (i) Enron and the third party amended certain forward contracts to purchase shares of Enron common stock, resulting in Enron having forward contracts to purchase Enron common shares at the market price on that day (see Note 11), (ii) LJM received 6.8 million shares of Enron common stock subject to certain restrictions and (iii) Enron received a note receivable and certain financial instruments hedging an investment held by Enron.
 Enron recorded the assets received and equity issued at estimated fair value.
-In connection with the transactions, LJM agreed that the Enron officer would have no pecuniary interest in such Enron common shares and would be restricted from voting on matters related to such shares [or to any future transactions with Enron].
+In connection with the transactions, LJM agreed that the Enron officer would have no pecuniary interest in such Enron common shares and would be restricted from voting on matters related to such shares.
 LJM repaid the note receivable in December 1999.

 LJM2 Co-Investment, L.P.
 (LJM2) was formed in December 1999 as a private investment company which engages in acquiring or investing in primarily energy-related or communications-related businesses.
-In the fourth quarter of 1999,LJM and LJM2, which has the same general partner as LJM, acquired approximately $60 million of merchant assets and investments from Enron.
-Enron recognized gains of approximately $16 million (pre-tax) from the sale of investments to LJM2.
+In the fourth quarter of 1999, LJM2, which has the same general partner as LJM, acquired approximately $60 million of merchant assets and investments from Enron, on which Enron recognized pre-tax gains of approximately $16 million.
+In December 1999, LJM2 entered into an agreement to acquire Enron’s interests in an unconsolidated affiliate for approximately $34 million.
+Additionally, an entity which LJM2 controls, acquired approximately $200 million of merchant investments from Enron in a securitization transaction, and LJM acquired assets from Enron for $11 million.

+At December 31, 1999, JEDI held approximately 12 million shares of Enron Corp. common stock.
+The value of the Enron Corp. common stock has been hedged through a share settled swap between JEDI and Enron.
+See Note 11.

 In 1999, Whitewing acquired approximately $192 million of merchant assets from Enron.
 Enron recognized no gains or losses in connection with these transactions.